 All members of the Dordt community are urged to report a dangerous situation on campus that involves an immediate threat to the health or safety of students, staff, or visitors by calling 911.

-Dordt College maintains an Emergency Response Team (ERT) which is composed of the vice president and chief administrative officer, the vice president for business and finance, director of facilities, registrar, director of computer services, director of marketing and public relations, and the assistant to the president.
+Dordt University maintains an Emergency Response Team (ERT) which is composed of the vice president and chief administrative officer, the vice president for business and finance, director of facilities, registrar, director of computer services, director of marketing and public relations, and the assistant to the president.
 This team convenes in the event of a crisis on campus or when confirmation has been received regarding a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees on the campus.

 The ERT will initiate the institutional response by immediately investigating reports of significant emergencies and dangerous situations within the college community.
 The ERT may request assistance from local law enforcement, other college departments or offices, as necessary, to confirm that an immediate threat to the health or safety of students, staff, or visitors exists on campus.

 Should an emergency or dangerous situation pose an immediate threat to the health and safety of campus community members, they shall be notified without unreasonable delay, unless the ERT determines that an immediate notification would place the Dordt community or a victim at greater risk or would compromise efforts to contain, respond to or mitigate the emergency.
 It is the responsibility of ERT with the assistance of law enforcement or other departments or offices, as necessary, to:

 - Determine the appropriate campus segments to notify